qdrant/demo-code-search/README.md

 ### Chunking and indexing process

-Source code might be considered a semi-structured data, as it has an inherent structure, defined by the programming language syntax, and some good practices of the team that created it.
+Source code might be considered semi-structured data, as it has an inherent structure, defined by the programming language syntax, and some good practices of the team that created it.
 If your codebase doesn't seem to have any structure, it might be a good idea to start with some refactoring, before building a search mechanism on top of it.
 However, that already gives us a hint on how to approach the problem.
-We can divide the code into chunks, with each chunk being a specific function, struct, enum or any other code structure that might be considered as a whole.
+We can divide the code into chunks, with each chunk being a specific function, struct, enum, or any other code structure that might be considered as a whole.

-[//]: # (Each chunk is encoded by both neural encoders, however the JSON object above is not directly sent to the network. )

-[//]: # (Instead, there is a separate model-specific logic that extracts the most important parts of the code and converts them)

-[//]: # (into a format that the neural network can understand.
-Only then, the encoded representation is indexed in Qdrant )

-[//]: # (collection, along with the original JSON structure as a payload.)
+There is a separate model-specific logic that extracts the most important parts of the code and converts them into a format that the neural network can understand.
+Only then, the encoded representation is indexed in the Qdrant collection, along with a JSON structure describing that snippet as a payload.

 #### all-MiniLM-L6-v2

-Before the encoding, code is divided into chunks, but contrary to the traditional NLP challenges, it contains not only the definition of the function or class, but also the context in which appears.
+Before the encoding, code is divided into chunks, but contrary to the traditional NLP challenges, it contains not only the definition of the function or class but also the context in which appears.
 While doing code search it's important to know where the function is defined, in which module, and in which file.
 This information is crucial to present the results to the user in a meaningful way.

-For example, the `upsert` function from one of the Qdrant's modules would be represented as the following structure:
+For example, the `upsert` function from one of Qdrant's modules would be represented as the following structure:

 ```json
 {